Guidance for working in The Work Room Studio

 The Work Room studio is a dedicated space for artistic residencies and we are therefore following the Scottish Government guidelines for training, rehearsals, pre-production and other activity related preparing for performance to inform our decision making on what activity can take place in the space.
 At the time of writing no audience or public activity is permitted within the space.
 Sharings or other activity which involves a public audience is expected to be allowed in the studio in Level 2.
 Glasgow City, where the studio is situated, is currently in Level 3, you can check the protection Levels in any area of Scotland here.
 Please note that not all guidance in the protection levels directly relate to working in the studio.

-From 10 May 2021 The Work Room studio will be available Tuesday to Friday 10am to 6pm and Saturday 10am to 6pm.
+The Work Room studio will be available Tuesday to Friday 10am to 6pm and Saturday 10am to 4pm.
 The studio will reamin closed Sunday & Monday.

 If you are experiencing any symptoms of COVID-19 then you should not come into the studio but get tested.
 At home lateral flow tests are now being available free to everyone in Scotland and you can order a pack here.
 We are not at this stage introducing compulsory testing before studio use.